Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 B. The internationalization of cruise terminal operators

-More recently, cruise terminal operators started expanding overseas.
+Since 2010, cruise terminal operators have started expanding overseas.

-International Cruise Terminal Operators (ICTOs) are companies holding at least a share in one cruise facility located in a foreign country, and emerging as the main actors driving industry privatization.
+International Cruise Terminal Operators (ICTOs) holds a share in at least one cruise facility located in a foreign country.

 Global Ports Holding (GPH) is a major ICTO established in 2004 as an international port operator with a diversified portfolio of cruise and commercial ports.
-It started as a cruise terminal operator in Turkey and now operates 21 ports in 13 countries, including nine ports in six Mediterranean countries.
-As of 2019, GPH facilities handled 14 million passengers, accounting for a 24% market share in the Mediterranean.
+It started as a cruise terminal operator in Turkey and, as of 2024, operated 27 ports in 14 countries.
 The group also offers commercial port operations specializing in container, bulk, and general cargo handling.
-Another ICTO, Creuers Del Port Barcelona S.A., was established by the Port of Barcelona and then extended its cruise terminal portfolio to Asia (Singapore).
-The internationalization of cruise terminals might create an array of international actors managing global portfolios of facilities, comparable to what has happened with the rise of global container terminal operators.
+Another ICTO, Creuers Del Port Barcelona S.A., was established by the Port of Barcelona and subsequently expanded its cruise terminal portfolio to Asia, specifically in Singapore.
+The internationalization of cruise terminals may create a diverse array of international actors managing global portfolios of facilities, similar to what has occurred with the rise of global container terminal operators.

-Global Container Terminal Operators (GTOs) have recently assumed responsibilities for cruise terminal operations.
+Global Container Terminal Operators (GTOs) have also assumed responsibilities for cruise terminal operations.
 This has been the outcome of the acquisition of majority stakes and ownership of entire ports.
-For instance, China Cosco Shipping became the owner of the master concession in Piraeus, and Terminal Link (CMA CGM) took over the concession in Thessaloniki, both ports and important container terminal facilities, but also cruise ports.
+For instance, China Cosco Shipping became the owner of the master concession in Piraeus, and Terminal Link (CMA CGM) took over the concession in Thessaloniki, both ports and important container terminal facilities, as well as cruise ports.
 Further, in 2017, DP World was awarded the concession to operate the port of Limassol, another important cruise destination.
-This trend is emerging even though cruise terminal activities are not part of their core business but a derived responsibility that may provide an incentive to acquire additional assets.
+This trend is emerging even though cruise terminal activities are not part of their core business, but a derived responsibility that may provide an incentive to acquire additional assets.

-Financial investors, who are less directly involved, might be attracted by high growth rates and profitability in the cruise business.
-Specialized financial institutions, such as banks, insurance companies, and private equity (PE) firms, are searching for a reasonable risk, return maximization, and maturity of investments.
-They may see cruise terminals as attractive assets for diversifying their business portfolio, contributing to a higher degree of financialization of the port sector.
-The attractive features of port terminals include the long-term economic life of the assets, the monopolistic or oligopolistic nature of the industry, and the possibility of partially transferring risk to host governments through public-private partnerships.
+Financial investors, who are less directly involved, may be attracted to the high growth rates and profitability in the cruise business.
+Specialized financial institutions, such as banks, insurance companies, and private equity (PE) firms, are seeking investments that balance reasonable risk and return, while also considering their maturity.
+They may view cruise terminals as attractive assets for diversifying their business portfolios, contributing to a higher degree of financialization in the port sector.
+The attractive features of port terminals include their long-term economic viability, the monopolistic or oligopolistic nature of the industry, and the potential for partially transferring risk to host governments through public-private partnerships.

 4. The Strategies of Terminal Operators